ItaroBase/CapstoneAWS/README.md

 - Creating the VPC, subnets, route tables, Internet Gateway, and Security Groups
 - Launching an EC2 instance manually
-- Deploying a static webpage using User Data
+- Deploying a static webpage using User Data script
-- Installing the LAMP stack and WordPress manually on EC2
+- Installing and configuring LAMP stack and WordPress manually on EC2
 - Developing the final User Data script that automates the WordPress installation

 Once the manual environment works end-to-end, Terraform is used to rebuild everything fully automatically.